garethtdavies/docker-masterclass/README.md

 that whilst the Express server in the container is trying to listen to the port, we haven't actually told the Docker daemon that the container should open a connection to the same port.
-This actually demonstrates a fundamental principal behind containerisation, in that unless specifically instructed, Docker sandboxes all running containers securely away from the host OS.
+This actually demonstrates a fundamental principal behind containerization, in that unless specifically instructed, Docker sandboxes all running containers securely away from the host OS.

-We'll get into Docker networking later and how traffic is routed, but for now all we need to know is that to ensure that traffic can get in and out of the container so that Express can receive traffic on port 9854, we need to run the container with the `--publish` command to signal to the Docker daemon that we'd like to 'publish' traffic into it from the host OS.

 #### 6.2 Stopping and Restarting a Container